DaveUriel/netflix-clone/README.md

 ## Description

-This is Netflix Clone that was created to mimic the style and feel of Netflix.
+This is a Netflix Clone that was created to mimic the style and feel of Netflix.
 You can browse current movie trailers in certain categories using a UI very similar to Netflix.

 <p align="center"><img  src="./readme_assets/netflix-pic01.jpg" width="50%"></p>